dmitrybaltin/FunctionalBT/README.md

 2. Modify the code of the **Sequencer** and **Selector** functions by adding more input arguments. ~10 minutes of coding.

 ### Note
-It is not required to make any actions to switch between "*Unity mode*"/"*C#13 mode*" because it is made by preprocessor directives inside the code.
+No actions are required to switch between "*Unity mode*" and "*C#13 mode*" because this is handled automatically using preprocessor directives (`#if !NET9_0_OR_GREATER`) in the code.
-If C#13 can be used it will be used.
+If C#13 is supported, it will be used automatically.

 ## Requirements
 - C# 9 (Unity 2021.2 and later) is required because of using static anonymous delegates.

-# Description
+---
+# Functional Behavior Tree Philosophy

+This section explains the design philosophy, implementation details, and optimizations behind the Functional Behavior Tree (BT) library.
+It also highlights key constraints, the reasoning behind chosen approaches, and solutions to specific challenges.

-## Initial Constraints and Approach
+## Initial Constraints

+The library was designed with the following limitations in mind:

+1. **Classic Behavior Tree Execution:**
-1. Functional BT implements a classic behavior tree, executed in its entirety during each game loop cycle, rather than a more complex variant like an Event-Driven BT.
+   - Implements a traditional behavior tree that executes completely during each game loop cycle, rather than adopting an event-driven approach.

+2. **Code-Only Implementation:**
-2. It follows a "code-only" approach, relying exclusively on C# without the need for specialized visual editors (such as Behavior Designer) or custom behavior tree languages (like PandaBT [link]).
+   - Focuses solely on C# code, avoiding the need for visual editors (e.g., Behavior Designer) or custom languages (e.g., PandaBT).

+3. **Separation of Concerns:**
-3. The implementation adheres to the modern standard, where the behavior tree and the managed object (commonly referred to as the Blackboard) are treated as separate entities.
-The tree consists of nested nodes that operate on the Blackboard, which is shared across all nodes within the same tree instance.
+   - The behavior tree and the managed object (commonly referred to as the Blackboard) are treated as separate entities.
+Nodes operate on the Blackboard shared across all nodes within the same tree instance.

-## Functional Approach to Behavior Tree Development
+## Behavior Trees: A Functional Approach

-In my opinion, the authors of most behavior tree solutions make a mistake by treating the behavior tree as a graph, which is too complex a metaphor that leads to unnecessarily complicated designs.
-Nodes are typically represented as objects, each requiring its own class, and editing the tree often involves complex visual editors.
-Since nodes are objects, their creation and execution happen in different parts of the code, making debugging difficult and prompting the need for specialized debuggers.
+Many different implementations of Behaviour Trees in Unity involve a node editor, a large set of nodes, a runtime system, and debugging tools, along with a lot of internal service code whose efficiency is often uncertain.
+However, most of these implementations treat the tree as a graph, which leads to unnecessarily complex designs, where nodes are represented as objects requiring individual classes and intricate visual editors.
+As a result, debugging becomes challenging due to the separation of node creation and execution across various parts of the codebase, making specialized tools necessary.

+### The Functional Alternative

+To truly understand the Behaviour Tree, we should think of it as a function, not a graph.

-Instead, the behavior tree should be thought of as a function.
-Each BT node is a function (not an object!) because it has multiple inputs and one output, and it does not require memory.
-That is why the tree as a whole is also a function that recursively calls a set of functions.
-This is why we need to use functional programming here - this approach allows us to create clear and structured FB code that is easy to develop and debug using your favorite IDE.
+Indeed, each node in the BT is a function (not an object!), with multiple inputs and a single output, and it doesn’t require memory (there is no need to store any state between function calls).
+Therefore, the tree as a whole, or any of its subtrees, is also a function that calls the functions of its child nodes.

-These main principles guided the development of this library, and I am glad that the result is nearly identical to my original vision.
-There were some compromises, and the resulting code contains minor boilerplate, but it remains easy to read, merge, and debug, while being fast and memory-efficient.

-## Convenient debugging

-Look at the code [above](#usage-example).
-You can set a breakpoint on every line of this code — on each anonymous delegate, which represents an action or condition, and on each call to a node function (such as Selector, Sequencer, Action) — and every  breakpoint will be invoked correctly at the right moment.
-I believe the debugging capabilities are ideal.
+In this library:

+- **Nodes are functions, not objects:**
+  - Each node is a function with multiple inputs and one output, avoiding the need for memory allocation.

+- **Tree as a recursive function:**
+  - The behavior tree is a recursive function that calls nested node functions.

+- **Simplified debugging:**
+  - Functional programming principles ensure clarity, making code easy to debug using standard IDE tools.

+This approach results in clean, readable, and efficient code with minimal boilerplate, all while being fast and memory-efficient.

+---

-## Zero memory allocation
+## Achieving Zero Memory Allocation

-### What is the problem

-In one of the early versions of the library, the code looked like this:
+### The Problem

+Below is the code from an earlier version of the pattern:

 ```csharp
     public class MyLaconicFunctionalBt : LaconicFunctionalBt <ActorBoard>